 It's important to note that copper wire commonly comes in either solid or stranded forms.
 Stranded wire is slightly larger in diameter than solid wire of the same gauge.
 For this reason, wire strippers often have two sets of numbers indicating the stripper hole sizes.
 For example, the hole that is marked for 10-gauge solid wire is the same hole you use for 12-gauge stranded wire.
 Always make sure you're using the correct set of markings for the wire type you are cutting.

 Although different manufacturers offer different versions of the tool, the process for stripping wires is largely the same with each tool.
 This is the process for the standard or combination-style tool:

-- Determine the wire gauge and type.
 Identify the gauge of the copper wire to be stripped.
-You can find this on the outermost sheathing that binds multiple wires together inside an NM cable (non-metallic sheathed cable).
+You can find this on the outermost sheathing that binds multiple wires together inside an NM cable (nonmetallic sheathed cable).
 With a number such as 12/2, for example, the first number is the wire gauge (in this case, 12).
-Also note whether the wire is solid or stranded copper.
+Also, note whether the wire is solid or stranded copper.

-- Match the wire to the tool: Match the wire gauge with the appropriately labeled hole on the wire stripper.
-This step is essential: if you choose a hole that is too big, the insulation will not be fully cut and you'll have a hard time stripping it; if you choose a hole that is too small, the wire may be nicked or even severed entirely.
+Match the wire gauge with the appropriately labeled hole on the wire stripper.
+This step is essential: If you choose a hole that is too big, the insulation will not be fully cut and you'll have a hard time stripping it; if you choose a hole that is too small, the wire may be nicked or even severed entirely.